 Our software helps our portfolio company product, marketing, and sales teams stay aligned with the customer.
 Team agreement is built into our software.
 It helps teams work through disagreements by focusing them on the target customer.

-By aligning our portfolio company teams on the growth strategy and target customer segment, optimizing sales and marketing messaging, prioritizing the product roadmap, and gaining team agreement, our software enables each thrv Deal Team to monitor team alignment, keep the teams on track, accelerate revenue growth and create equity value.
+By aligning our portfolio company teams on the growth strategy and target customer segment, optimizing sales and marketing messaging, prioritizing the product roadmap, and gaining team agreement, our software enables each thrv Deal Team to monitor team alignment, keep the teams on track, accelerate revenue growth and create value.

 At thrv, we execute this roadmap prioritization approach across every portfolio company through our Tiger Team methodology, ensuring consistent application of proven methods rather than hoping individual teams discover effective prioritization independently.

 Our platform and method lower the growth investment risk for portfolio companies because our JTBD growth strategies determine the appropriate capital allocation to product, marketing, and sales.
-Our growth strategies increase the likelihood that the CEO's investment of the company's capital will accelerate growth and create equity value.
+Our growth strategies increase the likelihood that the CEO's investment of the company's capital will accelerate growth and create value.

 As markets become more competitive and customer expectations continue to rise, the companies that win will be those that most effectively identify and address the jobs their customers need done.
 Our proprietary JTBD method provides the structure and tools to do exactly that—turning customer insights into measurable business results.